Influence of Ferromagnetic Interlayer Exchange Coupling on Current-induced Magnetization Switching and Dzyaloshinskii-Moriya Interaction in Co/Pt/Co Multilayer System: Results and Discussion

-As shown in Fig.\ref{fig:cims_loops}(a) and (b), experimentally obtained CIMS loops measured at positive and negative magnetic fields are clearly separated in regions I and II.
-Both stable resistance states of the CIMS loops have a higher resistance for $+H_{\mathrm{x}}$ (blue loop) than those measured for $-H_{\mathrm{x}}$ (orange loop).
-When the direction of the magnetic field changes from +x to -x, we observed a smooth transition from the high-resistance loop to the low-resistance loop (follow the green loop), as indicated by the red arrows in Fig. \ref{fig:cims_loops}(a),(b).
-For the thicker Pt spacer in Fig.\ref{fig:cims_loops}(c) ($\mathrm{t_{\mathrm{Pt}} = 1.64~\si{nm}}$) separation gap becomes smaller compared to the sample of Pt = 1.36 nm thick (Fig.\ref{fig:cims_loops}(a).
-In region III ($t_{\mathrm{Pt}}= 2.16$ nm)(Fig.\ref{fig:cims_loops}(c), however, the four resistance states can still be observed.
+As shown in Figs.\ref{fig:figure1}(b) and (c), experimentally obtained CIMS loops measured at positive and negative magnetic fields are clearly separated in regions II and III.
+Both stable resistance states of the CIMS loops have a higher resistance for $+H_{\mathrm{x}}$ (blue loop) than those measured for $-H_{\mathrm{x}}$ (red loop).
+When the direction of the magnetic field changes from +x to -x, we observed a smooth transition from the high-resistance loop to the low-resistance loop.
+For the thicker Pt spacer in Fig.\ref{fig:figure1}(d) ($t_{\mathrm{Pt}} = 1.64~\si{nm}$) separation gap becomes smaller compared to the sample of Pt = 1.36 nm thick (Fig.\ref{fig:figure1}(b).
+In region III ($t_{\mathrm{Pt}}= 2.16$ nm) (Fig.\ref{fig:figure1}(d), however, the four resistance states can still be observed.
 In the case of the thickest Pt ($t_\mathrm{Pt} = 3.57$ nm), for which only one Co layer exhibits perpendicular anisotropy, the separation gap disappears.
-Regardless of the direction of $H_{\mathrm{x}}$ only two resistance states exist, as in the case of the HM/FM bilayer (not shown here). \cite{miron_perpendicular_2011, liu_current-induced_2012,yu_switching_2014, grochot_2021}
+Regardless of the direction of $H_{\mathrm{x}}$ only two resistance states exist, as in the case of the HM/FM bilayer (not shown here). \cite{miron_perpendicular_2011, liu_current-induced_2012,yu_switching_2014, grochot_current-induced_2021}

 Subsequently, we performed an analysis of the critical current densities ($j_\mathrm{c,Pt}$) required to switch magnetization.
-For this purpose, the dependence of $j_\mathrm{c,Pt}$ through the Pt was plotted as a function of the applied external magnetic field ($H_{\mathrm{x}}$).
-As demonstrated in Fig.\ref{fig:critical_currents}(a) for $H_{\mathrm{x}}$ $\ll$ $H_{\mathrm{k,eff}}$, the experimental dependencies measured in all devices are linear, which stays consistent with Ref.\citen{Lee2013}.
+For this purpose, the dependence of $j_\mathrm{c,Pt}$ through Pt was plotted as a function of the applied external magnetic field ($H_{\mathrm{x}}$).
+As demonstrated in Fig.\ref{fig:figure1}(f) for $H_{\mathrm{x}}$ $\ll$ $H_{\mathrm{k,eff}}$, the experimental dependencies measured in all devices are linear, which remains consistent with Ref.\citen{Lee2013}.

-In Fig.\ref{fig:critical_currents}(b) we show the $j_{\mathrm{c,Pt}}$ dependence on the Pt layer thickness.
-The critical $j_{\mathrm{c,Pt}}$ linearly decreases in a wide range of Pt thickness, from 1.6 to 3 nm, when it reaches its lowest value.
-However, for the thinnest and the thickest Pt layer, $j_{\mathrm{c,Pt}}$ deviates from the linear dependence by slightly dropping and rising, respectively.
+In Fig.\ref{fig:figure1}(g) we show the $j_{\mathrm{c,Pt}}$ dependence on the Pt layer thickness.
+The critical $j_{\mathrm{c,Pt}}$ decreases linearly in a wide range of Pt thickness, from 1.6 to 3 nm, when it reaches its lowest value.
+However, for the thinnest and thickest Pt layer, $j_{\mathrm{c,Pt}}$ deviates from the linear dependence by slightly dropping and rising, respectively.
+The highest values of the critical current amplitude required for switching are found for elements with a small thickness of Pt and then decrease linearly slightly to a value of approximately $0.5~\mathrm{TAm^{-2}}$ for the element with $t_{\mathrm{Pt}} = 2.92$ nm.